GenomicsAotearoa/long-read-assembly/docs/pages/day3c_phased_assemblies_in_action.md

             -o mdp_hg002-${CTG}
     done
     ```

 Then submit with `sbatch`:

+!!! terminal "code"

     ```bash
     sbatch moddotplot.sh
     ```

 ??? clipboard-question "What do these parameters do ?"

-        You can `moddotplot -h` to find out (and enjoy some excellent ASCII art).
+    You can run `moddotplot -h` to find out (and enjoy some excellent ASCII art).
     Here are the options we used:

-        ```bash
+    ```
     Required input:
       -i INPUT [INPUT ...], --input INPUT [INPUT ...]
                             Path to input fasta file(s)

     Mod.Plot distance matrix commands:
       -k KMER, --kmer KMER  k-mer length.
 Must be < 32 (default: 21)

       -id IDENTITY, --identity IDENTITY
                             Identity cutoff threshold. (default: 80)

       -o OUTPUT, --output OUTPUT
                             Name for bed file and plots.
 Will be set to input fasta file name if not provided. (default: None)
     ```

 **Inspect the output files**